top of page

 Danika Aubry

 Danika is a fourth-year honours student majoring in psychology with a concentration in health psychology at Carleton University.
 Her research interests include neurodevelopmental disorders such as attention-deficit hyperactivity disorder (ADHD), parental involvement in education, chronic absenteeism, and mental well-being in children and adolescents.
-Her thesis investigates parental involvement in education for parents with elevated ADHD symptoms.
+Her thesis investigated parental involvement in education for parents with elevated ADHD symptoms.

 Subscribe to our newsletter • Don’t miss out!